Skip to main content

 1 mentions Positive Neutral Negative

-The game's distinct visual presentation creates a unique atmosphere that users appreciate, but the gameplay and mechanics feel typical for a mobile title, which diminishes the overall experience for some players.
+The game's distinct visual presentation creates a captivating atmosphere, but some players feel that the gameplay and mechanics are typical of mobile titles, which detracts from the overall experience.

 Buy MONOLISK